 - Capital gains taxes would decline somewhat, and the 3.8% tax on unearned income would be eliminated — making after-tax investing somewhat more attractive.

-- There are proposals on Capitol Hill that would convert all 401(k) plan contributions to a Roth IRA, meaning current tax would be due on contributions – but not upon distribution.
+- There are proposals on Capitol Hill that would limit contributions to 401(k) plans or convert some or all contributions to a Roth arrangement, meaning current tax would be due on contributions — but not upon distribution.

 We believe contributions to a deferred comp plan would still be attractive to plan participants.
-Overall, marginal rates (especially in high tax states) would still be relatively high.
-And the relatively small reductions in capital gains taxes would not offset the benefits of tax-deferred earnings.
-And if 401(k) plan contributions were further restricted, deferred comp would offer the only way for key employees to save on a pre-tax basis.
+Under proposals put forward by both Congress and the Administration, overall marginal individual tax rates (especially in high tax states) would still be relatively high.
+And any small reduction in capital gains taxes would not offset the long-term benefits of tax-deferred earnings.
+Another consideration—if 401(k) plan contributions were further restricted, deferred comp would offer the only way for key employees to save on a pre-tax basis.

-- Owners of S corporations (and other types of tax pass-through entities) would be taxed 15% for business income.
+- Owners of S-Corporations (and other types of tax pass-through entities) would be taxed at lower rates for business income.
 While this wouldn’t include all pass-through income, it could significantly reduce the pass-through owner’s tax amount.

 - The delayed tax deduction for deferred comp contributions would remain unchanged.
 Unlike contributions to qualified plans that are currently deductible, deferred comp benefits are only tax deductible when distributed.

-These significant tax reductions would dramatically lower an employer’s long-term cost to sponsor a deferred comp plan.
-The cash flow required to support the delayed tax deduction would be much lower than under current law.
+So, any significant reductions in corporate tax rates could dramatically lower an employer’s long-term cost to sponsor a deferred comp plan.
+The cash flow required to support the delayed tax deduction could be much lower than under current law.
 Although it’s unlikely that a 15% corporate rate would make it into law, even a reduction to 20% or 25% would have a positive impact on employers’ cash flow.

 Deferred comp plans are unfunded plans under the Employee Retirement Income Security Act (ERISA).
 This means that any assets set aside to informally finance the promised benefits remain on the employer’s balance sheet and are subject to taxation as required under the tax code.
 Typically, deferred comp plans are informally financed with taxable mutual funds or corporate-owned life insurance (COLI).